-We sat down with Dr. Matt Poepsel, Marine Corps Veteran and SVP of Product at The Predictive Index®, to chat about Veterans in the workplace.
+We sat down with Matt Poepsel, PhD, a Marine Corps Veteran and VP of Professional Services at The Predictive Index, to chat about Veterans in the workplace.

 Can you give a little background into your military history?

 “I served in the U.S. Marine Corps for six years as an Arabic Linguist and Reconnaissance Marine.

 My military service brought me all across the United States, as well as overseas.
 I attended boot camp in San Diego (a “Hollywood” Marine), studied Arabic at the Defense Language Institute in Monterey, California, and was stationed in Camp Lejeune, North Carolina.
 I was later deployed to Somalia, where I participated in Operation Continue Hope: a mission to deliver aid to the people of the country.”